Unbelievably Vegan Chocolate Pie (No tofu or nuts!)

 Instructions

 - Prep: Prepare the pie crust first for a 9″ pie dish (although this will also work for an 8″ pie).
-Follow the instructions for preparing the pie crust and fully bake the pie crust until golden brown.
+Follow the instructions for preparing the pie crust and fully bake the pie crust until golden brown (15 minutes with the pie weights in then 15 minutes without the pie weights).
 Once baked, you can remove the pie from the oven and set aside to make the filling.

-- Whisk: In a medium saucepan, add in the coconut cream, oat milk, coconut sugar, cocoa powder, and arrowroot starch.
-Whisk together vigorously until there are no more clumps of cocoa powder nor arrowroot starch.
+- Whisk: In a medium saucepan, DON’T turn on the heat yet, and add in the heavy vegan cream, oat milk, sugar, and corn starch.
+Whisk together vigorously until there are no more clumps of cornstarch.

 - Stir: Once thickened, remove the saucepan from the heat.
 Add in the chocolate chips and stirring until melted.
 Then stir in the vegan butter until completely melted.